Wrestling World 2004

 Wrestling World 2004 was a professional wrestling event produced by New Japan Pro-Wrestling (NJPW).
 It took place on January 4 in the Tokyo Dome.
-Wrestling World 2004 was the thirteenth January 4 Tokyo Dome Show held by NJPW.
+It was the thirteenth January 4 Tokyo Dome Show held by NJPW.
 The show drew 40,000 spectators.

-Main event of the 15 match show was a unification match between IWGP Heavyweight Champion Shinsuke Nakamura and NWF Heavyweight Champion Yoshihiro Takayama.
+The main event of the 15 match show was a unification match between IWGP Heavyweight Champion Shinsuke Nakamura and NWF Heavyweight Champion Yoshihiro Takayama.
 Nakamura won the match, retiring the NWF Championship after only being active for one year.
 The undercard saw NJPW mainstay Jushin Thunder Liger defeat Pro Wrestling Noah's Takashi Sugiura to win the GHC Junior Heavyweight Championship, marking the first time a Noah championship changed hands at a January 4 Tokyo Dome Show.
 Additionally Gedo and Jado successfully defended the IWGP Junior Heavyweight Tag Team Championship against Heat and Tiger Mask and Hiroshi Tanahashi retained the IWGP U-30 Openweight Championship against Yutaka Yoshie.